Why choose Iowa for Theatre Arts?

 Every year we produce a big musical.
 Recent musicals include American Idiot, Fun Home, Sunday in the Park with George, Rome Sweet Rome, Spring Awakening, Urinetown, and Reefer Madness.
-Starting in 2013 we are offering a Music/Theatre Double Major and starting in 2018 we have a Concentration in Music Theatre.
-Link to the Musical Theatre page.
+We offer a Music/Theatre Double Major as well as a Concentration in Music Theatre.
+More information about Musical Theatre

 Will I get to be involved in productions as a first-year student?

 Absolutely.
 You can be as involved as you want to be.
 Auditions are held the first week of school.
 If you are cast, rehearsals may start as early as the third week of the semester.
 Students are needed to produce Gallery shows throughout the year – directing, designing, and working backstage, among other things.
-Highlights for the undergrads are always the Undergraduate Directors Festival in the fall and the Ten-Minute Play Festival in the spring is always a highlight for our undergrads.
+The Ten-Minute Play Festival in the spring is always a highlight for our undergrads.

 Do you have improv at Iowa?

 Many students who enjoyed improv in high school will find a home with one of Iowa's student organizations.
 Paperback Rhino is a traditional, audition-only improv troupe, loosely affiliated with the department.

 What are the theatres like?

 We have 3.
-The biggest, Mabie Theatre, is a 450-seat proscenium house built in the 1930’s.
-Thayer Theatre is a black box theatre that seats 150-225.
+The biggest, E.C.
+Mabie Theatre, is a 450-seat proscenium house built in the 1930’s.
+David Thayer Theatre is a black box theatre that seats 150-225.
 Alan MacVey Theatre is a workshop theatre that seats 144.
-One of our classrooms we also use for workshops and readings, it seats about 50.
+One of our classrooms, often used for workshops and readings, it seats about 50.
 All of the theatres are equipped with state-of-the-art lighting and sound.
-Go to photos and more information about theatres.
+Photos and more information about theatres

 How big is the department?